 Such prioritization across corridors also makes sense in the offline word.
 Western Union’s agent network went from 200K agents in 2006 to 485K in 2011.
 By 2017, that number only increased to 550,000.
 Why such slowdown in adding new agents?
-Because 30% of those agents are already not seeing any remittances according to 2015 10-K:
+Because around 30% of those agents are already not seeing any remittances according to 2016 annual filing:

-“As of December 31, 2015 , approximately 70% of our locations had experienced money transfer activity in the previous 12 months.”
+“As of December 31, 2016 , more than 70% of our locations had experienced money transfer activity in the previous 12 months”

 Western Union is not unique in its business-savvy prioritization of where to offer its services.
 For all their posturing about helping “poor” and “unbanked,” FinTech remittance startups continue setting up offices in the world’s wealthiest cities targeting well-off and tech-savvy senders while conveniently accusing Western Union of being a high-price monopoly.
 See the world’s most expensive corridors here and then check which startups are offering services for those:

 Talk is cheap, but VCs could be very impatient, and selecting a smaller corridor with a small percentage of tech-savvy users is just not lucrative enough.
 Here is how Remitly’s founder explained his motivation when launching the startup in 2011 (read full story here):

 Words like “kid”, “education”, and “Africa” must be a part of any pitch deck, and, apparently, the only practical way to send money from USA to Kenya in 2011 was to start another company.
 So which destination did Remitly start with?
 It must have been Kenya?
 Nope, too small volume – $0.5B per year, plus that kid didn’t seem to care for school anyway.
 Maybe it was Nigeria?
 At least it is in Africa and among Top-5 global destinations.
 Nope, still not big and tech-savvy enough… so Remitly started with Philippines and 3 years and $20MM+ in funding later continued with India, then with China and in 2016 with Latin America.
 Remitly also expanded into its outbound business beyond the US into Canada, but… Africa just has to wait.